Standard terms and conditions

 2004.
 In addition, we may use any service provided by our credit reporting agencies to receive updates of the information they hold about you.
 In the event that you are in default under any loan or facility provided by us, we can disclose your personal information to, and for the use by, credit reporting agencies, debt collection agencies and law firms.

-11.12 Recording telephone calls: We can monitor and retain recordings of any telephone calls with you, including to make sure we have carried out your instructions correctly, to help improve our service, make sure we comply with our regulatory obligations and to help detect or prevent fraud or other crimes.
+11.12 Recording telephone calls and video banking interactions: We can monitor and retain recordings of any telephone calls and video banking interactions with you, including to make sure we have carried out your instructions correctly, to help improve our service, make sure we comply with our regulatory obligations and to help detect or prevent fraud or other crimes.

 11.13 Who we can share your personal information with: For the purposes described above, we can share your, and your Related Persons’ (for the purposes of clauses 11.6 and 11.7), personal information with: